The Berlin Wall

 Siegessäule (Victory Column)

-The Victory Column is another prominent landmark in Berlin.
-Located in the Tiergarten park, it was erected to
+The Victory Column is the other notable landmark in Berlin.
+Built in the Tiergarten park, it was erected to

 panoramic views of the city.
-The Victory Column also gained international recognition when it was featured in the
+Victory Column has also won an international profile when it was dateline in the

-film “Wings of Desire” by acclaimed director Wim Wenders.
+film of “Wings of Desire” directed by the acclaimed director Wim Wenders.

 Checkpoint Charlie

-Checkpoint Charlie was the most famous border crossing point between East and West Berlin during the Cold War.
+Checkpoint Charlie was the most popular Berlin border crossing point between East and West during the Cold War.

-Today, it is a popular tourist attraction and a reminder of the divided city.
+It is nowadays a place of tourist interest and a symbol of the divided city.
 Visitors can explore the Checkpoint

-Charlie Museum to learn more about the history of the Berlin Wall and the attempts made by people to cross it.
+Charlie Museum to discover about the history of the Berlin Wall and the efforts that people had to get through the wall.

 tumultuous time.